ibericode/mailchimp-for-wordpress/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.1.2 - August, 26, 2014 =

+**Fixes**

+- Remove `type` attribute from `textarea` elements
+- Check for array fields in form when checking presence of required MailChimp list fields

+**Improvements**

+- Added `-webkit-appearance` reset to checkbox CSS
+- Updated Italian translations
+- Updated links to point to the new [MailChimp for WordPress Pro](https://mc4wp.com/) site.

+**Additions**

+- Added official integration with [Events Manager](https://wordpress.org/plugins/events-manager/).
+Just include a `mc4wp-subscribe` checkbox field and MailChimp for WordPress will do the rest.

 = 2.1.1 - August 12, 2014 =